hueitan/javascript-sdk-design/README.md

 ## Namespace

-You should not define more than one global namespace in your SDK and prevent using the common word for your namespace to avoid collision with other libraries.
+To avoid collision with other libraries, It is better to define no more than one global SDK namespace.
+The naming should also avoid using the commonly used words and catch-phrases as namespaces.

-On your SDK playground, use `(function () { ... })()` or ES6 Blocks `{ ... }` to wrap all sources.
+As a quick example, SDK playground can well use `(function () { ... })()` or ES6 Blocks `{ ... }` to wrap all sources.

 This is an increasingly common practice, employed by many popular JavaScript libraries (jQuery, Node.js, etc.).
 This technique creates a closure around the entire contents of the file which, perhaps most importantly, creates a private namespace and thereby helps avoid potential name clashes between different JavaScript modules and libraries. [#](http://www.toptal.com/javascript/interview-questions)